-The final layout should replicate the picture shown in Step 3.
-Place the embers or flakes in a single even layer after the logs have been located correctly (excess embers or flakes should NOT be added if one even layer has been achieved).
-The embers or flakes must not cover the pilot or pilot guard.
+Use the index above as a guide for selecting the correct logs.
+Place the flakes in a single layer evenly after the logs have been located correctly (excess flakes should NOT be added if one even layer has been achieved).
+The flakes must not cover the pilot or pilot guard.